lucasgrinspan/rts-api/README.md

 #### `getAnnouncements(agencyID: string)`

-Returns an array of announcements (promise) for the specified agency.
+Returns an array of announcements for the specified agency.

 Announcement object:
 | Field Name | Type | Description |